tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 Observation Simulation
 ======================

-Having defined the :ref:`observation models <_observationModelSetup>`, you can now simulate actual observations to use in your analysis.
-If you are using Tudat for analysis or real data, go to (TODO create page), and move to :ref:`runningEstimation`.
+Having defined the :ref:`observation models <_observationModelSetup>`, you can now simulate actual observations to use in your analysis, or load real data into your analysis.
+Below, we first describe :ref:`observationTypes`, and how to analyze the resulting data structures.
+Finally, we provide a (preliminary) introduction to :ref:`loading_data`.

 .. _observationTypes: